Community Health

 Read the 2022 Water Qualty Monitoring Report

-During the summer months, we monitor the following fresh and salt water swimming areas for bacteria levels and sources, and safety concerns.
+During the summer months, we monitor the following fresh and saltwater swimming areas for bacteria levels and sources, and safety concerns.
 From spring through the fall, we also monitor these freshwater beaches for toxic cyanobacteria (commonly known as toxic blue-green algae).

 All swimming beach water contact advisories are posted on our water contact advisory page.
 If a swimming beach is not listed on the water contact advisory page, there is no current advisory for that beach.